ClickUp vs Trello: Complete Comparison (2026)

 What users dislike:

-- The August 2025 redesign drew severe backlash.
+- The May 2025 redesign drew severe backlash.
 The Register called it potentially the "worst in tech history."
 An Atlassian community thread accumulated almost 200 posts of complaints.
-Users report removed features, extra clicks for basic actions, and a smaller card view.
+Users report removed features (including the ability to add comments to cards in some flows), extra clicks for basic actions, a smaller card view, and a removed left sidebar.
+Atlassian product manager Victor Dronov stated "We are changing Trello to become an entirely different product."

 - One Reddit user observed that Atlassian is "deliberately making it harder for teams to be productive with it" to push users toward Jira.